donalffons/opencascade.js/README.md

 ## Is this a fork of the OpenCascade library?

-No. This project is making almost no changes to the OpenCascade library, apart from a few very small modifications which are applied as patches.
+No. This project is making no changes to the OpenCascade library, apart from a few very small modifications which are applied as patches.
 All this project does is
 * Compile the OpenCascade library using the Emscripten compiler
 * Analyze the OpenCascade headers using libclang and auto-generate bind-code to expose the library to JavaScript
 * Link the WASM-binaries and provide some convenience functions so that you can easily use the library in your JavaScript projects